 Dissertation Proposal presentations (if needed).

-This fall, The Cultural Studies Program is grateful to our co-sponsors for their generous support, which helps make colloquium programming possible: the African and African American Studies Program; the Departments of History, Philosophy, and Sociology and Anthropology; the Women and Gender Studies Program; and the Interdisciplinary Programming Support Fund from the College of Humanities and Social Sciences.
+This fall, The Cultural Studies Program is grateful to our co-sponsors for their generous support, which helps make colloquium programming possible: the Departments of English, Global Affairs, and Sociology and Anthropology; and the Interdisciplinary Programming Support Fund from the College of Humanities and Social Sciences.

 For questions or more information, please contact Fall 2021 colloquium coordinator Paul Smith, firstname.lastname@example.org, or contact the Cultural Studies office at email@example.com.

 Talks start at 4:30 but feel free to show up early to mingle with faculty and students and enjoy light refreshments and coffee.